OAButton/discussion/README.md

 ## Getting Started

-If you want to help us build the tools, here are some helpful bigs of information!
+If you want to help us build the tools, here are some helpful bits of information!
 We'll start putting more here soon as it's harder than it should be to dive in and help right now!
 Let us know what you'd like to see.

+### Quick Guide

+* Make an issue (to start a discussion, file a bug or make a suggestion): https://github.com/OAButton/backend/issues/new
+* Contibute code: You're in the wrong place, see our other repos (below)

 ### Ways to contribute